Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Creating_A_Datapack.md

 }.generateZip()
 ```

+Same contents as the folder, in one archive - what you upload for players to install.
+Generated ZIP entries follow the
-Generated ZIP entries follow the ZIP specification and always use forward slashes (`/`) internally.
+ZIP specification and always use forward slashes (`/`) internally, keeping the archive readable by strict tools such as
-This keeps the archive compatible with strict tools such as Windows Explorer in addition to WinRAR and other archive
+Windows Explorer as well as WinRAR and other archive managers.
-managers.

-### Jar Generation
+### Mod JAR

-To generate a JAR file for your datapack, use the `generateJar` function.
-This function packages the datapack into a JAR file which can then be used directly with your Minecraft installation or
-distributed for others to use.
+`generateJar()` packages the datapack as a **mod**, so players install it in `mods/` instead of per-world `datapacks/`:

 ```kotlin
 dataPack("my_datapack") {